Capital One 360 CD rates review

 With a focus on online banking, Capital One 360 makes it easy to open your term CD without entering a branch:

-- Go to Capital One‘s 360 CDs site and click Open Account.
+- From the Capital One‘s 360 CDs site, choose Open Account.

-- Unless you already bank with Capital One, choose your account type and term and fill in your personal, financial and employment details, then click Now, let’s add money.
+- Unless you already bank with Capital One, choose your account type and term and fill in your personal, financial and employment details, then select Now, let’s add money.